CaptainO5/Language-Identification/ReadMe.md

-# Language Identification with CRF
+# **Language Identification with CRF**

-The goal is to identify the language of each word, given a sentence.
-Examples are taken from IDRBT-FIRE social media data.
-The sentences are restricted to have a maximum of two languages, one of them being english and the other is an Indian language(Telugu, Malayalam, Tamil, Marathi, Hindi, Kannada, Bengali, Gujarati).
+This project aims to identify the language of each word in a given sentence.
+The dataset is based on IDRBT-FIRE social media data, where each sentence contains a maximum of two languages: English and one Indian language (Telugu, Malayalam, Tamil, Marathi, Hindi, Kannada, Bengali, or Gujarati).

-## Approach
+## **Approach**

+1. **Word-Level Classification**
-- Eight binary classifiers (Eng vs Indian Language Naive bayes classifiers) are trained on word lists.
+   - Eight binary classifiers (Naïve Bayes) are trained to distinguish English from each Indian language using word lists.

+2. **Sentence-Level Classification**
-- The sentences are labeled with the languages present in the sentence
+   - Sentences are labeled with the languages present (English + one Indian language).
-- This is used to train a sentence level classifier (MLP model with one hidden layer of 100 units)
+   - A sentence-level classifier (MLP model with one hidden layer of 120 units) is trained to predict the language pair.

-- Label for each word is predicted using the binary classifiers
-- These predicted labels on the training data are mapped with actual labels for the sentences and used to train a CRF model.
-CRF classifier is trained on a window of length
-  3.
+3. **Word Label Prediction**
+   - The trained binary classifiers predict language labels for individual words.

+4. **CRF-Based Sequence Modeling**
+   - The predicted word-level labels are mapped to actual sentence-level labels.
+   - A Conditional Random Fields (CRF) model is trained using a window size of 3 to refine the final language identification.

+## **Dataset**

+- `InputTraining.txt` / `InputTesting.txt` – Input sentences for training/testing.
+- `AnnotationTraining.txt` / `AnnotationTesting.txt` – Labeled language annotations for training/testing.
+- Word lists for different Indian languages:
+  - `bengaliW.txt`
+  - `gujaratiW.txt`
+  - `hindiW.txt`
+  - `kannadaW.txt`
+  - `malayalamW.txt`
+  - `maratiW.txt`
+  - `tamil.txt`
+  - `telugu.txt`
+  - `eng2.txt` (English word list)